peihsuan1225/WeHelp_FirstStage/week5/README.md

 	- screenshot

 		![](screenshot/t5-4.png)
 - Use SELECT, SQL Aggregation Functions with JOIN statement, get the average like count of messages GROUP BY sender username.
+	- SQL statements

 		```SQL
 		SELECT member.username AS sender_username, AVG(message.like_count) AS average_like_count